AUQIB92/GitDemo/README.md

 # Git and GitHub Hands-On Guide
+### Date: 06-11-2024
+### Venue:  Seminar Hall Block C GCET-K
+### Speaker: Dr. Auqib Hamid Lone [https://auqib.netlify.app/)]
 Welcome to the hands-on guide for learning Git and GitHub!
-This guide will walk you through essential Git commands with examples, so you can get comfortable with version control and collaboration on GitHub.
+This guide will walk you through essential Git commands with examples so you can get comfortable with version control and collaboration on GitHub.

 ## Table of Contents